olivia-boyer/Web3kinz/README.md

 Pet Needs
 *
 Games
-* wheelOfWow: spin a "wheel" (random number generator) and receive a prize of furniture, clothing, food, or KinzCash
+* wheelOfWow: spin a wheel (random number generator); users can receive a prize of furniture, clothing, food, or KinzCash based on qualifying values
-* wishingWell:
+* wishingWell: slot machine (three rows of random number generators); users can receive a prize of furniture, clothing, food, or KinzCash
-* gemHunt:
+* gemHunt: users have a chance to find a gem

 ### Web3kinzClothing.sol:
 ERC-721 implementation used for minting clothing NFTS.
 Currently there are three options: a t-shirt, a bow shirt, and the crown that is the prize for completing the gem hunt game.